History of the United States (2016–present)

+The history of the United States that began in 2016 is notable for a return to great power rivalry between the United States, China, and Russia.
+This period has been called the Second Cold War as well as part of a Second Gilded Age driven by increasing wealth inequality.
+It has also been described as the beginning of the Seventh Party System, due to recent shifts in demographics and voting patterns.

+In 2016, China surpassed the United States as the world's largest economy when measured by purchasing power parity (PPP).
 In the 2016 U.S. presidential election, the Republican Party ticket of Donald Trump and Mike Pence, using a populist message, defeated Democratic Party ticket of Hillary Clinton and Tim Kaine.
 Barack Obama finished his presidency by completing a withdrawal of thousands of U.S. troops from Afghanistan and declassifying alleged significant Russian interference in the 2016 United States elections.

-During his first presidency, which began in 2017, Trump enacted tax cuts, increased immigration restrictions, and expanded the Mexico–United States border wall.
+During his first presidency, which began in 2017, Trump enacted tax cuts, increased immigration restrictions, expanded the Mexico–United States border wall, and signed the National Defense Authorization Act for Fiscal Year 2020 establishing the United States Space Force.
 Trump promoted an "America First" foreign policy that included a trade war with China.
 In December 2019, Trump was impeached for his alleged role in a scandal involving the Russo-Ukrainian War, for which he was subsequently acquitted.
 In 2020, Trump oversaw the federal government response to the COVID-19 pandemic and subsequent recession as he ran for reelection against Obama's vice president Joe Biden.
 The Democratic ticket of Biden and Kamala Harris beat Trump and Pence in the 2020 presidential election.
-Trump, along with his supporters, made multiple attempts to overturn the presidential election with false claims of fraud, which culminated with the January 6, 2021 attack on the U.S. Capitol in an attempt to stop the peaceful transfer of power.
+Trump, along with his supporters, made multiple attempts to overturn the presidential election with false claims of fraud, which culminated with the January 6, 2021, attack on the U.S. Capitol in an attempt to stop the peaceful transfer of power.
 The attack and Trump's involvement led to his second impeachment and acquittal.